Local symmetry rank bound for positive intermediate Ricci curvatures: Introduction

 \subsection{Acknowledgments}

-This article is part of my doctoral thesis at the University of California, Riverside, and many of the results were completed while I was supported by the university's Dissertation Year Program Award.
+The results in this article are part of my doctoral thesis at the University of California, Riverside, and many were completed while I was supported by the university's Dissertation Year Program Award.
 I thank my thesis advisor, Fred Wilhelm, for his insights and valuable feedback during the preparation of this article.
-I also thank Priyanka Rajan, Karsten Grove, and Guofang Wei for helpful discussions concerning this project.
-Finally, I thank the referee, whose detailed comments and suggestions led to significant improvements of the exposition and presentation in this article.
+I also thank Priyanka Rajan, Catherine Searle, Karsten Grove, and Guofang Wei for helpful discussions concerning this project, and an anonymous reviewer for their detailed feedback on a previous version of this article.